adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-orm/04-hooks.md

 # Hooks
 Hooks are the actions that you can perform during a pre-defined life cycle event.
 Using hooks, you can encapsulate certain actions within your models vs writing them everywhere inside the codebase.

 A great example of hooks is password hashing.
-Instead of hashing the user password everywhere inside your codebase, you can write it as a hook and the guarantee that user passwords will be persisted as plain text.
+Instead of hashing the user password everywhere inside your codebase, you can write it as a hook and then guarantee that user passwords will be persisted as plain text.

 ## Creating your first hook
 Lets build on the password hashing example and define a hook to hash the user password before saving it to the database.